sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 ![Thread](./images/Thread.png)
 **Figure 2:** Thread

-There is also an attachment - of which I assume will be an IOS config:
+There is also an attachment I assume to be a Cisco IOS config:

 ```console
 version 12.2